-- After you specify a city code, the watch will use UTC offsets in the World Time Mode to calculate After you specify a city code, the water will use OTO.
-Offsets in the world Time whole to can the current time for other time zones based on the current time in your Home City.
+- After you specify a city code, the watch will use UTC\ offsets in the World Time Mode to calculate After you speciny a city code, the watch will use 01°C offsets in the world Time whole to call the current time for other time zones based on the current time in your Home City.

-Coordinated Universal Time, the world-wide scientific standard of timekeeping.
+\Coordinated Universal Time, the world-wide scientific standard of timekeeping.